jaredmyers/wireless_survey/README.md

 * grab a raspberryPi 5-7inch touch screen and a portable battery to make the demo look baller

 #### 04/10/21 #2
+How it's looking/updating while mapping grid points (will fix sided tick nums).
+All major functions are almost complete.
+After that it's just extras if we want.
+![while mapping][6]

+[6]: <output/while_mapping.png>

+#### 04/10/21 #2
 Got graph updating working within the user interface for a finished csv file.
-Now to  make a function that creates a csv file in-app and while scanning grid points.
+Now to make a function that creates a csv file in-app while scanning grid points.

 #### 04/10/21 #1
 ![bitrate map][5]